(This post offers assorted notes on the philosophy of time, time travel and related.)

 You can’t change the past.
 The closest you can do to changing the past is to change the right now, which, a moment later, is the past.
 By changing the current you also change the future.
 These are the powers you have, not going back in a time machine.

 As traveling to and changing the past is at the very least near impossible, it makes practical sense to put one’s time and energy in changing the now and future.
 That’s where the best bet is, the best use of one’s time.

 * * * *

-The discussion of time travel is a look at the psychological wants and needs and and aspirations of humans that they can’t.
+The discussion of time travel is a look at the psychological wants and needs and aspirations of humans that they can’t achieve.
 Humans want to live forever, never grow old, are haunted by the past, past choices.
 The contemplation of time travel is a contemplation of the conundrums and limitations of being human, the human condition.
 Our wants exceed our capabilities.
 The more we study time travel, the more it haunts us, damages us.
 Humans long for the impossible.

 Contemplating time travel is about confronting the paradoxes and impossibilities and limitations of our existence and our understanding.
 And there are many things we don’t know, can’t know, including about time.